enrico-sorcinelli/featured-image-extended/readme.txt

 == Screenshots ==

-1. The Featured image metabox drag&drop in action.
+1. The Featured image metabox in action.
 2. The administration post list with featured image.
 3. The plugin settings page.